 Live at the Charleston Music Hall: Season One

 Live at the Charleston Music Hall is a front row seat for some truly memorable performances.
-This new show airs locally on Thursday at 10:00 pm on ETV.

 Artists performances recorded live at the historic Charleston Music Hall with host Mark Bryan (Hootie & the Blowfish).
 The series visits an impressive roster of music's best talent in this new concert series packed full of soulful songwriting and award-winning music.
 Live at the Charleston Music Hall truly shines through with Mark's familiar, easygoing banter with the artists – giving viewers a glimpse of their true personalities and what inspires their work.